 The following SAP policy applies to all Title IV and Non-Title IV students.
 In order to be considered to be in SAP all students regardless of their program and/or attendance schedule must meet IIC's policy regarding academics and attendance at the time of official progress evaluations.
 Unofficial reviews of progress are not used when determining the student's official satisfactory progress but will be used to advise the student toward meeting the standard by the time of official review.
-Various components of the satisfactory progress policy may differ by program type and/or as identified in this policy, however it is applied consistently to all the students enrolled in a specific program for both part-time and full-time students.
-The SAP policy is issued to students prior to enrollment via the student catalog and confirmed by the student on the "pre-enrollment receipt".
+Various components of the satisfactory progress policy may differ by program type and/or as identified in this policy.
+The SAP policy is issued to students prior to enrollment via the student catalog.